xxh/xxh-plugin-prerun-dotfiles/README.md

 <p align="center">
-The dotfiles plugin is the start point to create something similar to [dotfiles project](https://dotfiles.github.io/) for xxh.
+The dotfiles plugin is the start point to create something similar to <a href="https://dotfiles.github.io/">dotfiles project</a> for xxh.
 </p>

 <p align="center">